A Parent’s Guide to Whole Health Orthodontics

 - Teeth grinding before age 6

-- Open bite (space between upper and lower front teeth for thumb or tongue)
+- Open bite (space between upper and lower teeth for thumb or tongue)

 - Deep bite (upper front teeth overlaps more than half of lower front teeth)